Claims: Migrant kids split at border harmed in foster care

 Two claims blame the government for wrongful deaths: one, seeking $20 million, was filed by the wife of a Honduran father who killed himself in a padded cell after officers pulled his 3-year-old son from his arms.

-In another case not involving child separation, a Guatemalan toddler died after a three-week stay in a family detention center.
-Her mother’s $60 million claim alleges the government failed to give the girl proper medical attention.

 The government has not settled any family separation cases in the administrative claims stage.
-But one federal lawsuit is currently in litigation in Massachusetts, and in February, a federal judge in Connecticut approved a $125,000 settlement in a separate case, for a Honduran mom and her son, then 6, who had been detained for four months and threatened with separation under the Obama administration.
+But one federal lawsuit is currently in litigation in Massachusetts, and in February, a judge approved a $125,000 settlement for a Honduran mom and her son, then 6, who had been detained for four months and threatened with separation under the Obama administration.

-Janet Napolitano, who led Homeland Security from 2009 to 2013, said she recalled a number of tort claims were filed against the agency at the time, though she said family separations were rare.
-The delays in reunifying families and children under the Trump administration may have left the agency open to legal challenges, she added.
+Janet Napolitano, who led Homeland Security from 2009 to 2013, said she recalled a number of tort claims were filed against the agency in her time, though she said family separations were rare.
+The Trump administration’s failure to swiftly reunify families and children may have left the agency open to lawsuits, she added.

 “There very well may be some vulnerability there,” said Napolitano, now the president of the University of California.